If you are visiting Rome, St Peter’s Basilica must be on your must-see list.

 This attraction in the Vatican is built on top of St Peter’s grave, the first Pope of Christianity.

 More than 5 Million tourists visit St Peter’s Basilica every year.

 To know everything about this Basilica, continue reading.
 The topics covered are –

 St Peter’s Basilica is a UNESCO World Heritage site located on Vatican Hill in Vatican City.

-One of the most frequented sites by tourists, it is a beautiful sight in the skyline of Rome.
+One of the most frequented sites by tourists, it is a beautiful part of the skyline of Rome.

-With a capacity of over 60,000 people, and covering over 22,300 square meters, it is one of the world’s largest churches.
+With a capacity of over 60,000 people, and spread over 22,300 square meters, it is one of the world’s largest religious building.

 St Peter’s Basilica in one of the 4 major Basilicas in the world.

 Note: A church gains the title of a Basilica only after the Pope designates it, because of the historical significance of the church or if the church houses any historical relics.

 There is a lot to see while visiting St Peter’s Basilica in Rome.